• Skip to primary navigation

 Since that article was printed Nick’s daughter, who has been in culinary training in San Francisco, has now taken over the kitchen.
 I think she’s gradually sneaking in a little bit of that art 😉

-Authentic Italian Minestrone Soup
+Authentic Minestrone With Pesto

 This recipe was included in the Saveur article and I made this classic minestrone soup this weekend.
 Somewhat of an extravaganza, but well worth the time.